 While successful leaders from various industries and companies possess similar attributes, they are still individuals with their own set of motivations and engagement triggers.
 Understanding leadership qualities is part of the success, the greater balance is when a leader can identify, deliver and accelerate the implementation of the strategic plan to transform the business and engage those around them.

-Throughout the years, I have worked closely with many successful leaders and have observed that their drive and focus tends to concentrate around five defining areas of motivation and activity - Learning, Traction, Agility, Visioning and Personalizing.
-I am sure there are other slight variations to this list; however, these five seem to be the most consistent
+Throughout the years, I have worked closely with many successful leaders and have observed that their drive and focus tends to concentrate around five defining areas of motivation and activity - Learning, Traction, Agility, Visioning, and Personalizing.
+I am sure there are other slight variations to this list; however, these five areas seem to consistently exemplify where strategic leaders thrive.

 Looking, listening and observing are the key actions to learning.
 You need to absorb and understand clearly what your role is as a leader, what the company and stakeholders expect from you and if the people you are leading will follow you.
 Leadership is not about the titles, it is about whatI call “followship.”
 As a leader, if you don’t have followers then you are just out in the front by yourself!

 Whether you are new to the organization or heading into your third decade, great learning comes from employees on a 360-degree level.
 The ability to relate to all teams and individuals and foster ideas and innovation from all demographics and profiles is one of the best enablers to gain commitment from those within the organization.
 At times it can be difficult to digest every piece of feedback and information.
 That’s why, when possible, it is important to spend more time cultivating a collaborative environment.
 No success has been dependent on just one individual – the idea may surface from one person, but it takes many people along the journey to implement the idea.